1 Corinthians Chapter Ten

 Now, we are introduced to the reason for the restraint of our freedom.
 We see that, if we are in Christ, our focus shifts from self to others and the fact that our actions can have a big impact on those around us.

-Eat anything sold in the meat market without raising questions of conscience, for, 'The earth is the Lord's and everything in it.'
+Eat whatever is sold in the meat market without raising questions of conscience, for the earth and everything in it belong to the Lord.

 This passage refers to the fact that the choice meats were offered at the temples of the false gods in Corinth.
 After they were presented at the temple, they were then taken and sold in the market.
 Paul reminds them from the Psalms that everything is God's and these false gods are really nothing.
 Therefore, it is permissible to eat these choice meats that were sold in the market.

-If some unbeliever invites you to a meal and you want to go, eat whatever is put before you without raising questions of conscience.
-But if anyone says to you, 'This has been offered in sacrifice', then do not eat it, both for the sake of the man who told you and for conscience' sake - the other man's conscience, I mean, not yours.
-For why should my freedom be judged by another's conscience?
-If I take part in the meal with thankfulness, why am I denounced because of something I thank God for?
+If some unbeliever invites you to a meal, and you want to go, eat whatever is put in front of you without raising questions of conscience.
+But if someone says to you, "This meat was offered as a sacrifice," then don't eat it, out of consideration for the person who pointed it out and also for conscience's sake - however, I don't mean your conscience but that of the other person.
+You say, "Why should my freedom be determined by someone else's conscience?
+If I participate with thankfulness, why am I criticized over something for which I myself bless God?"

 Paul uses the example of a meal and this meat that had been sacrificed in the temple of the false gods to make his point about legality, liberty and love.
 We see that, as believers in Jesus, we are free to eat whatever but we limit our own liberty because of the love that we have for the unbeliever.
 Paul brings up the matter of conscience and that is simply defined as a guiding voice or feeling to tell a person what is right and wrong.
 This is from God and, for a Christian, this is the Holy Spirit speaking to our soul and sanctifying us.
 Paul asks a simple question that needs to be asked more today than ever before among the "churches" when he asks why his freedom should be judged by another's conscience.
 The answer is quite simple in that we are all responsible for listening to the Holy Spirit and for what is said to our hearts not what is said to another person's heart.
 This judgment by so-called "super saints" has caused much damage within the body of Christ and the lives of individuals.